Eating raw strawberries after exercise is beneficial for athletes, as they may:

 Moreover, you could eat a high-quality strawberry jam after exercise.
 In fact, the best time of the day to consume added sugar is right after exercise.
 At that time, the body has increased insulin sensitivity.
 It stores sugar as muscle glycogen.
 This process speeds up recovery!

-Actually, one of the best post-workout snack you can eat is peanut butter and jelly sandwich on white bread!
+Actually, two of the best post-workout snacks you can eat are peanut butter and jelly sandwich on white bread and pancakes!

 How many strawberries should athletes eat after exercise?